-To supplement community information in the assessment, data from the U.S. Census Bureau8 were included on county demographics, income and poverty, and transportation.
-Illness and death statistics (morbidity and mortality) and other demographic information were obtained from the Georgia Department of Public Health's Online Analytical Statistical Information System (OASIS).9 OASIS dashboards allow for comparison of Gwinnett County morbidity and mortality rates with statewide rates.
-Gwinnett Medical Center obtained a license to a web-based information system through the Healthy Communities Institute to present the most recently-available health and guality of life indicators for Gwinnett County residents.10 The data behind these indicators came from a variety of sources, including the U.S. Census Bureau, County Health Rankings,11 and OASIS.
-When possible, available data https://www.gwinnettcounty.com/static/departments/parks_rec/pdf/master_plan/2017%20Gwinnett%20Parks% 20CIP%20Update Report 032318.pdf
+To supplement community information in the assessment, data was included from the U.S. Census Bureau5 on county demographics, income, poverty, and transportation.
+Illness and death statistics (morbidity and mortality) and other disease data were obtained from the Georgia Department of Public Health's Online Analytical Statistical Information System (OASIS).
+OASIS data allow for comparison of Gwinnett County morbidity and mortality rates with statewide rates.
+Gwinnett Medical Center webbased information system through the Healthy Communities Institute contains over 150 health and quality of life indicators for Gwinnett County residents.
+Data for these indicators are from various sources, including the U.S. Census Bureau, County Health Rankings, and OASIS.
+When possible, data for Gwinnett County were compared against Healthy People 2020 goals established by the U.S. Department of Health and Human Services.